Open Bible Data Home About News OET Key

 9 No one can truthfully say, “I do not think sinfully anymore; I do not sin anymore.”

-10 Yahweh detests people dishonestly using differing weights and measurements to benefit themselves.
+10 Yahweh detests people dishonestly using both weights that differ and measurements that differ to benefit themselves.

-11 Even young people show people who they are by what they do;
+11 Even young people show others who they are by what they do;

-how they act shows whether they are innocent and right.
+how they act shows whether they are innocent and right or not.

 12 Yahweh has made both ears with which to hear and eyes with which to see.